Deliver “Delight and Passion” to people

 We focused on the fact that even though they were great people whose names will be remembered for generations to come, they had the same "worries" as people living in the modern age.
 We created a spatial experience that allows visitors to learn about the worries of international students at that time using a variety of approaches, including graphics and video, a four-and-a-half-tatami room that depicts life at the time, and interactive content that allows visitors to actually have conversations.

-The special exhibition also focuses on the diary that Zhou Enlai wrote while studying abroad.
-To create an displays that makes visitors feel as if they are immersed in the diary, the museum has incorporated book motifs into concept design and created symbolic objects inspired by the actual diary.
+The special exhibition also focuses on the diaries that Zhou Enlai kept during his time as a student abroad.
+To create an displays that makes visitors feel as if they are stepping into the diaries, book motifs are incorporated into concept design, and symbolic objects inspired by the actual diaries have been created.

 project member